JoshuaAdrianJones/JoshuaAdrianJones/README.md

 ### 💬 Ask me about ...

-I would love to talk about any of: coding, startups, Python, JS, Coffee, Rock climbing, 80's music and poolside nostalgia, mechanical engineering, software engineering, remote work, emacs.
+I would love to talk about any of: coding, startups, Python, JS, Coffee, Rock climbing, 80's music and poolside nostalgia, mechanical engineering, software engineering, remote work, emacs, electric guitar and music theory.

 #### In the past I made cars for James Bond...